kyle-n/TypeSwift/README.md

 // rest of program...
 ```

 SwiftlyJS also comes bundled as minified and non-minified scripts.
-Add these in HTML to use them in subsequent
+Add one of these in HTML to use them in subsequent
 `<script>` tags.

 ```html